 Apple’s San Francisco Font

-Anyone who has upgraded to iOS 9, or OS X El Capitan has probably noticed the system font has changed.
+Anyone who has upgraded to iOS 9, or OS X El Capitan has probably noticed the system font has changed to Apple’s San Francisco Font.
 This font quietly shipped with the Apple Watch, in WatchOS, and will also be in the new tvOS on Apple TV.

 Personally, I always thought Helvetica Neue was a little too stale to go with the livelier designs of Apple’s products, when it shipped with iOS 7.